Powick: Powick Hospital

 A mile from the village towards Malvern was the site of the Victorian complex of the county psychiatric hospital, generally referred to as Powick Hospital.
 The hospital was notorious for its use of LSD in therapy and mistreatment of patients.
 Built in 1852, the hospital finally closed in 1989 and was mostly demolished shortly thereafter.
 The name Powick entered the local colloquialisms and became synonymous for mental disorder in many informal expressions relating to madness or stupidity.

 Before he became England's most famous composer, in 1879 at the age of 22 Edward Elgar was appointed bandmaster of the asylum until about 1886, and wrote compositions for the asylum's band.

 Victorian power station

 A former water mill, next to Powick Bridge, was converted in 1894 to become the world's first combined steam/hydro electric power station.
 Electricity from this mill provided about half the city of Worcester's needs.
 The Powick site continued generating until the 1950s.
 When it closed, it was converted into a laundry and has since been converted into residential apartments.

-The site was chosen as a mill site from at least the 11th century, and very probably earlier than that.
-The mill leat was dug in 1291.
+The site was chosen for a mill from at least the 11th century, and very probably earlier than that.
+A leat was dug in 1291.
 A succession of water mills replaced each other throughout the Middle Ages and into the 16th century and later.
 The mill is a Grade II Listed Building.

+King (2006) opined that, 'probably in the 1702s', the mill was converted to a finery forge.

+Welsh historian John Lloyd (1903) described 'Thomas Maybery' and his son 'John Maybery' as having come to Brecon from 'Powicks Forge, in the county of Worcester, Ironmaster' and as being 'born ironmasters'.